TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 Finding the model
 ========================================================
-A requirement for finding the best model is to mimize the prediction errors that the model makes
+A requirement for finding the best model is to minimize the prediction errors that the model makes

 - $\hat{\boldsymbol{y}} = \hat{\alpha} + \hat{\beta} \boldsymbol{x}$ are the predictions
 - $\hat{\boldsymbol{y}} - \boldsymbol{y}$ are the prediction errors